dsc-courses/dsc102-2023-sp/syllabus.md

     - For each question, you must first answer individually.
 Then you can discuss the question with you neighbor(s).
 After that, you can answer the question again.
     - These activities are also open books/notes/electronics/Web.
     - Grading is based on earnest participation in the whole activity.
-    - If you miss an activity, you will get no credit for it, unless you notify the instructor in advance with a university approved reason.
+    - If you miss an activity, you can still submit on the same day by 11:59pm PST to recoup up to 60% of the score for that activity.
     - You can miss up to 2 activities out of the 12 without losing credit.
-    - Make sure to bring your clicker to every lecture.
-If you happen to forget it one day, submit your written answers on a sheet.
-    - You are allowed to possess only your own clicker.
-Using someone else's clicker is an academic integrity violation that will entail serious consequences as listed below.

 - Midterm exam and cumulative final exam
     - The midterm exam will be held in person only.
-The final exam will be held as a Canvas Quiz only.
+The final exam will be held in person as well.
 The dates and logistics are listed below.
     - The exams will have primarily multiple choice questions.
 Quantitative/longer problems will exist but only one final answer may need to be selected.
 Some questions will have partial credits.
     - The guideline for time per question is a max of 1 minute per point.
 The points of each question will be calibrated accordingly.
     - If you miss an exam, you will get no credit for it, unless you notify the instructor in advance with a university approved reason and receive a makeup exam slot.
-    - The midterm is *closed books/notes/electronics/web*.
-You are allowed to keep with you two A4-sized sheets (four slides) with any content you want.
+    - The midterm and final are *closed books/notes/electronics/web*.
+You are allowed to keep with you two A4-sized sheets (four sides) with any content you want for the midterm, and four A4-sized sheets (eight sides) for the final.
-    - The final exam is *open books/Web/etc*.
-The only requirement is you should neither give nor receive help from anyone by any means.

 - There will be three extra credit assignments delivered via Canvas only.
 I will announce more details on these in due course.